BartoszKaszewczuk/trafiboard/README.md

 1. 🧩 Supports indexing of Reverse Proxies:
    1. [Traefik](https://traefik.io/traefik/)
    1. [Nginx Proxy Manager](https://nginxproxymanager.com)
-1. 👯 Toggleable deduplication of routes common across hosts
+1. 👯 Toggleable deduplication of routes that are common across hosts
-2. 🎯 Search bar to filter and find your services even faster!
+2. 🎯 Search bar to find your services even faster!
 3. ⚙️ Dead simple to setup and maintain.
 Just configure the URLs to your proxies and TrafiBoard will figure out the type of proxy and how to extract its information.
+4. 💨 Stateless.
+No volumes to mount.
+No file permissions to deal with.

 ---

 ## 📦 Deployment

-### 🐳 Docker
+### 🐳 Docker Run
 ```bash
 # Clone the repository
 git clone https://github.com/your-username/your-project-name.git